armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ### Configure Spinnaker to be aware of its endpoints

-Spinnaker must be aware of its endpoints to work properly, and configuration updates vary if you installed Spinnaker using the Operator or Halyard.
+Spinnaker must be aware of its endpoints to work properly.
+Configuration updates vary depending upon whether you installed Spinnaker using Operator or Halyard.

-* If using the Operator:
+* If you use Operator:

     Update `spinnakerservice.yml` adding the `security` section: